 Tender smoked beef brisket cooked low and slow is a lot easier to prepare than you think and it makes the best BBQ brisket sandwiches.

 A few months ago, I wrote about our newest family member, our Big Steel Keg and a beautiful smoked pork roast we made.
-My husband dives into his hobbies with every ounce of his being, and barbecuing is no exception.
+And boy have we enjoyed it!
+We have been cooking everything on our new grill.

-The prep work is minimal.
+- Simple: The prep work is minimal.
 You do need to trim some of the big chunks of fat.
 Rub it all down with a delicious spice mix and let it sit in the fridge overnight.
-The hardest part of this recipe is waiting 10 hours to enjoy your tender, juicy and incredible bbq brisket sandwich!
+The hardest part of this recipe is waiting the 10 hours while it cooks!

 Ingredients you need